johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 those years (not a local).

-Note: This file loops over the four model/donor pool combinations, so to change the variables or states in the model you simply have to change the locals listed at the top.
+Note: This file loops over the four model/donor pool combinations, so to change the variables or states in the model you simply must change the locals listed at the top.

-Note: The donor states actually used in each version of the model and their weights are captured in a dataset at the end of this do-file.
+Note: The donor states used in each version of the model and their weights are captured in a dataset at the end of this do-file.

 Note: We use the placebo test section of this code to check for an effect using an alternative pre-treatment period for the 2000 drivers model.
-In essence, we detect a potential effect of the tax change if we restrict the pre-treatment period to 1990-1998 (as opposed to 1982-1998) so we run the placebo tests on the narrow and controls donor pools, using a file called "synth_placebo_pretreatment.do" which is attached.
+We detect a potential effect of the tax change if we restrict the pre-treatment period to 1990-1998 (as opposed to 1982-1998) so we run the placebo tests on the narrow and controls donor pools, using a file called "synth_placebo_pretreatment.do" which is attached.

 ##### “synth_postestimation_2000.do” and “synth_postestimation_2010.do”

 This do-file is the third of three.
 This file takes the datasets created in synth_preestimation and runs through a series of post-estimation tests for each version of the data.
 The tests are as follows.
 First, we vary the lags used in the model to determine if the results are sensitive to the chosen lags.
-Second, we vary the pre-intervention time period to determine if the results are sensitive to the starting point of our data.
+Second, we vary the pre-intervention period to determine if the results are sensitive to the starting point of our data.
 Third, we test the importance of each state used in the synthetic Illinois by sequentially drop each donor state selected by the synth code.
 Finally, to test the possibility that our results are due to a small number of potential donor states we enlarge the donor pool by including states with liquor